axibase/atsd/installation/aws-emr-s3.md

 tail -f atsd/atsd/logs/atsd.log
 ```

-The process may take several minutes to complete until ATSD is initialized:
+This process may take several minutes to complete before ATSD is initialized:

 ```
 ATSD start completed
 ```

-Login to the ATSD web interface on https://atsd_hostname:8443 or https://atsd_hostname:9443 if port settings were previously changed.
+Log in to the ATSD web interface on https://atsd_hostname:8443 or https://atsd_hostname:9443 if port settings were previously changed.

 ## Port Access